-We observe that $V: Q\mapsto \mathbb{R}$ is continuously differentiable in $Q$ as $\{V_i\}$ depends at least continuously on $\mathcal{P}$ (Theorem \ref{cont_vor}), and $\dot V$ is continuous as $u$ is continuous; $M = Q$ is a compact invariant set; ${\dot V}$ is negative definite in $M$; $E = \dot{V}^{-1}(0) = \{\tilde{C}_{V_{i}}\}$, which itself is the largest invariant subset of $E$ by the control law (\ref{ctrl_with_sat}).
-Thus, by LaSalle's invariance principle, the trajectories of the agents governed by control law (\ref{ctrl_with_sat}), starting from any initial configuration $\mathcal{P}(0) \in Q^N$, will asymptotically converge to the set $E$, the critical points of $\mathcal{H}$, that is, the generalized centroidal Voronoi configuration with respect to the density function as perceived by the sensors. \mbox{} $\Box$
+Further, observe that, $V: Q^N\mapsto \mathbb{R}$ is continuously differentiable in $Q$ as $\{V^g_i\}$ depends continuously on $\mathcal{P}$ by Theorem A3; $Q^N$ is a compact invariant set; ${\dot V}$ is negative semi-definite in $Q^N$; $E = \dot{V}^{-1}(0) = \{\tilde{C}_{V^g_{i}}\}$, which itself is the largest invariant subset of $E$ by the control law (\ref{ctrl1_HLOP}).
+Thus, by LaSalle's invariance principle, the trajectories of the agents governed by control law (\ref{ctrl1_HLOP}), starting from any initial configuration $\mathcal{P}(0) $ (Note that $p_i(0) \in Q, \forall i \in I_N$), will asymptotically converge to set $E$, the critical points of $\mathcal{H}$, that is, the centroids of the generalized centroidal Voronoi cells with respect to the density function as perceived by the sensors. $\Box$